The Big Players

 If you haven’t played with either of these frameworks give React a go, and when you’re familiar with component-style dynamic UIs, head on over to Angular for a bigger challenge.

 Mobile development demand continues to rise and we’ve seen no shortage of projects looking for a cross-platform solution.
-There are some great options for cross-platform native applications like Xamarin and Telerik’s NativeScript, however they also come with great (read: huge) price tags.
-A cheaper way to go is to use a web framework for cross-compatibility instead.
+SSW has used a number of great options for cross-platform native applications like Xamarin, React Native, Flutter and Telerik’s NativeScript, however they also come with great (read: huge) price tags.
+A cheaper way to go is to use a web framework for cross-compatibility or my favorite PWAs (Progressive Web Apps).
 These solutions don’t always look and feel as good as a native app, but they’re certainly getting better.

 Of course some customers will insist on native, if so we recommend Xamarin, but hybrid apps are becoming more performant and looking better all the time.
 Speaking of which: